Field Trip and Recognition GuidanceGuidance on field trips and recognition in expanded learning programs.

 - How will the trip’s educational value be assessed upon completion of the trip?

 - How will the field trip costs be covered?

 - What is the impact of the trip on available program budget resources?

 Generally, recognition is given after completion of an activity.
 Recognizing certain achievements in the ELP are an allowable cost.
 An example may be–if certain students participating in a club finish a high quality project, they are then recognized with certificates.

-Although these are allowable costs, due to the possibility of recognition costs being identified as incentives in an audit, the After School Division encourages grantees to use other funds through partnering with community organizations or fundraising.
+Although these are allowable costs, due to the possibility of recognition costs being identified as incentives in an audit, the Expanded Learning Division encourages grantees to use other funds through partnering with community organizations or fundraising.
 An incentive is something substantial that is used as a reward to entice students to behave in a particular way, such as attending the program.
 Examples of an incentive are substantial rewards such as gift card or sports equipment explicitly promised prior to the activity that promotes a desired student behavior.
 Incentives that are paid for with public funds are more likely to result in an audit finding.